 In 1997 Ronald Suchiu painted a mesmerizing scene of the Titanic just before its demise.
-The limited edition artworks where sold out before he had finished the painting and then surprised his collectors with the chance of having theirs signed by Millvina Dean the youngest Titanic survivor.
+The limited-edition artworks were sold out before he had finished the painting and then surprised his collectors with the chance of having theirs signed by Millvina Dean the youngest Titanic survivor.
 These collectors are thrilled as the value of these prints has increased in worth over six times the original purchase price!

-Each collectable sheet will be framed and beautifully matted with archival materials and will come to you ready to hang for only $275.00.
+Each collectible sheet will be framed and beautifully matted with archival materials and will come to you ready to hang for only $275.00.

 Signed and Numbered